XarahDion/XarahDion/README.md

 - 💻 I'm a JavaScript programmer for **Revenu Québec.**

-- 🏆 I recently graduated from **Concordia University's Web Developement bootcamp.**
+- 🏆 I graduated from **Concordia University's Web Developement bootcamp.**

 - 🔨 As side projects, I'm working on a [DALL-E Clone](https://github.com/XarahDion/dall-e-clone) and studying for the **AWS CCP** exam.